Capelle a/d IJssel

 - Custom fields

-The module and manual are geared to Project Professional 2013.
+The course and manual have been designed for Project Professional 2013.
 This module is also suitable for the 2010 and 2016 versions, which do not differ significantly from 2013.
+The manual is written for the English-language version of the software.

 After completing this module you will receive a Primaned Academy certificate.